MaxGreenhill8529/Unity-Custom-Inspector-Documentation/README.md

 # Tooltips
 `EditorGUILayout.PropertyField(SerializedProperty property, GUIContent label)`\
-Include the label parameter by declaring a `new GUIContent(String text)`
+Include the label parameter by declaring a `new GUIContent(String text)` when displaying the variable to include a tooltip.

 # Dropdowns